-How to make data protection part of your tech scale-up's DNA
+How to make data protection part of your scale-up's DNA

-Data protection is essential to building trust and confidence with your customers and stakeholders.
-Plus, it can actually help you optimise your operations and create a smoother overall experience.
-Who doesn't want that?
-Our team has got together and jotted down some top tips for embedding data protection into your tech scale-up.
+Our team has got together and jotted down some top tips for embedding data protection into your scale-up.
 Get these right and you’ll keep your customers happy and keep the pace up.

-In this guide for COOs keen to strengthen their data protection best practices, you'll learn how to ;
+In this guide, you'll learn how to ;

 ✅ Build strong connections between data protection and your company’s mission